 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percent of long-term stay residents receiving antianxiety medications.
+This metric indicates the percent of long-term stay patients taking antianxiety medications.

 Managing Depression Among Residents

-This datapoint measures the percentage of long-term patients who are exhibiting symptoms of depression.
+This datapoint is a measure of the percent of long-term care patients demonstrating signs of depression.

 Appropriate Vaccine Usage

-This is the percentage of residents that were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percentage of residents who received the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy